aobo-y/uva-nlp/proj03/README.md

 ### 6

-The best Perplexity for the model_rnnlm, which set both input & hidden size as `256`
+The best Perplexity of the model_rnnlm, which set both input & hidden size as `256`

 trn | dev
 -|-